Anthony Vivian, 5th Baron Vivian

 Anthony Crespigny Claude Vivian, 5th Baron Vivian (4 March 1906 – 24 June 1991) was a British impresario-restaurateur from the Vivian family who came to public notice in 1954 when he was shot in the abdomen by Mavis Wheeler (née Mabel Winifred Mary Wright, 1908–1970), the former wife of Horace de Vere Cole and of Sir Mortimer Wheeler, and a former mistress of Augustus John.

-Background
+Early life

 Anthony Crespigny Claude Vivian, 5th Baron Vivian was born on 4 March 1906.
-He was the son of George Crespigny Brabazon Vivian, 4th Baron Vivian and Barbara Fanning.
+He was the son of George Crespigny Brabazon Vivian, 4th Baron Vivian and Barbara Fanning, a former Gaiety Girl.
+He was educated at Eton.

-Public life
+Career

+Vivian worked as a farm labourer in Canada and a publicity manager in San Francisco.

+He returned to London and became a theatrical and dance band agent.
+At the outbreak of World War II he enlisted in the Royal Artillery, but was invalided out in 1940, and succeeded to his title.

+He became a partner of the impresario C.B.
+Cochran.
+Their first production was the musical Bless the Bride, which ran for two-and-a-half years, but two other joint ventures failed.

 In 1952, he was the producer with John Clements of The Happy Marriage at the Duke of York's Theatre, London.
+He later had a career in catering.

 He was a member of the House of Lords from 28 December 1940 until his death on 24 June 1991.
 He made 90 speeches there; his first recorded speech was on 13 March 1967 and his last on 4 April 1984.